Computer Networking : Principles, Protocols and Practice

 Computer Networking : Principles, Protocols and Practice (aka CNP3) is an ongoing effort to develop an open-source networking textbook that could be used for an in-depth undergraduate or graduate networking courses.

-The textbook uses the top-down approach initially proposed by Jim Kurose and Keith Ross for their Computer Networks textbook published by Addison Wesley.
+The first edition of the textbook used the top-down approach initially proposed by Jim Kurose and Keith Ross for their Computer Networks textbook published by Addison Wesley.
 CNP3 is distributed under a creative commons license.
+The second edition takes a different approach.
+The new features of the second edition are :

 The book contains the following chapters :